-Fall brings beautiful colors, scents and traditions.
+Fall brings beautiful colors, scents, and traditions.
 Unfortunately, it can also mean dry, chapped lips.
-As we transition out of summer and into fall humidity drops and it can take a toll on our lips and skin.
-This occurs as the wind picks up and the moisture in the air decreases.
-Indoor heaters also will zap moisture from the atmosphere and can often dry out skin.
+As we transition out of summer and into fall, the humidity drops dramatically, taking a toll on our lips and skin.
+Not to mention, indoor heaters can also zap moisture from the atmosphere and dry out skin even more.

 One of the best ways to hydrate lips is to first prep them with some exfoliation.
 Once dead skin is removed, it allows moisturizers to be better absorbed.
 A physical exfoliation can be anything with a gritty texture (often sugar) that removes patches of dead, dry skin cells.
-Try this homemade cinnamon lip scrub for a little exfoliation which will be the prep your lips to receive the healing properties of this cinnamon homemade lip balm.
-Not to mention it’ll leave your lips naturally plumper – and smelling of fall!
-Double win!
+Using a scrub with a gritty texture is helpful for buffing away any uneven texture and enhancing cell turnover.

 Homemade Lip Scrub with Cinnamon